piepdx/pie-cookbook/drafts/working-draft-tactical.md

 ### This is not about recreating PIE

-And before we get into the details, let us be clear: In sharing the PIE Cookbook, we are by no means intent on inspiring the creation of a bunch of generic startup accelerators.
+Let's make one thing clear.
+We're sharing the PIE Cookbook not as a roadmap, but as a starting point.
+The last thing we want is to inspire the creation of a bunch of generic technology startup accelerators.
+The world has enough of those.
 Trust us.

+What the world needs more of are the creative applications of the accelerator process.
+Of individuals activating the latent value of their respective communities.
+Of subject matter experts sharing their wealth of knowledge — and wealth of mistakes — with new founders.
+Of more people making more new mistakes.

+We called this the PIE Cookbook for a reason.
+We'll give you the base ingredients.
+But we expect you to make each recipe your own.

 ## Want to start an accelerator?
 Don't start an accelerator